Important advice from Alaska DUI Attorneys

 SR-22 Insurance: 5 Years for the First Offense DUI.
 10 Years for Second Offense DUI.
 20 Years for Third Offense DUI.
 Any more convictions then if the person is licensed to drive they must provide SR-22 Insurance.

-I realize that there is a great deal of information here, and that it may appear overwhelming.
+As DUI attorneys we realize that there is a great deal of information here, and that it may appear overwhelming.
 You cannot change what has already happened, so our suggestion is you not expend too much energy and emotion on the past.
-Rather, try to think positively and rationally about the future, and rest assured that we will work our hardest to obtain the best possible result for you in your case.
-That is what we do best.
+Rather, try to think positively and rationally about the future, and rest assured that our Alaska DUI attorneys will work our hardest to obtain the best possible result for you in your case.
+As experienced DUI attorneys, that is what we do best.